toverux/php-mime/README.md

 Comprehensive MIME type mapping API, PHP clone of [broofa/node-mime](https://github.com/broofa/node-mime).
 MIME database from [jshttp/mime-db](https://github.com/jshttp/mime-db).

 ## Data sources
 This library uses the mime-db repository.
-The updates can be automatically pulled from their repository, using `bin/pull-mime-db.php [out] [--with-apache]`.
+The updates are automatically pulled from their repository, using `bin/pull-mime-db.php [out] [--with-apache]`.

-By default this library exposes merged Nginx (**75** mimes) and mime-db "custom types" (**38** usable mimes) and extensions.
+By default this library exposes merged nginx (**75** mimes) and mime-db "custom types" (**38** usable mimes) and extensions.
 Those are the most commons types of the Internet.
 The library also includes the Apache types.
 A lot of Apache types are, in most part, useless and they are very numerous (**765** usable mimes), so, in order to reduce the memory impact, Apache types are not loaded by default.

 ## Install